gvwilson/thirdbit/src/fiction/in-heck/index.md

 ## It Will Win or Lose

-Several bots floated silently through the air as they approached a second gate set into a concrete wall three stories high.
+Several bots floated silently through the air as Gumption, Dockety, and Patient approached a second gate set into a concrete wall three stories high.
-*Here goes nothing,* Gumption thought as they passed through it.
+*Here goes nothing,* Gumption thought.

+Inside,
-The wall that curved away on either side loomed over windowless buildings connected by pipes, walkways, and conveyor belts.
+the wall loomed over windowless buildings connected by pipes, walkways, and conveyor belts.
-Bots bigger than any Gumption had ever seen rolled through the broad paved streets, but—he blinked.
+Bots bigger than any Gumption had ever seen rolled through the broad paved streets, but—he blinked, feeling a distant sense of surprise.
 If he looked closely,
 he could see through them.
 They were holograms,